-Enjoy safe, secure and affordable transactions when sending money to Lesotho.
+Make safe, secure and affordable money transfers to Lesotho.

 Sending money from the US to Lesotho doesn’t have to be expensive.
 From bank transfers and online transactions to options that allow recipients to collect your funds within minutes, you’ll want to compare the transfer fees and exchange rates of the many options available to you to get the best deal.